 - No substitutions to your group will be allowed less than 2 days prior to your service date.
 (In order to complete proper background checks)

 - All volunteers are required to wear a mask during the entirety of their service for the health and safety of our guests.

 - All volunteers MUST wash their hands before preparing and handling the food.

 - Gloves MUST be worn while preparing food.
-Gloves are located in a box on the counter next to pastries.
+Gloves are located in the Volunteer Kitchen beside ice machine.
 Please be sure to remove gloves after handling raw meat and put on new gloves to handle food again.

 - Please do not allow anyone to sit on the counter tops.

-- All cabinets and drawers in out kitchen are labeled.
+- All cabinets and drawers in our kitchen are labeled.
 You might want to take a few minutes to familiarize yourself before you begin preparing the meal.

 - Please keep all food and drinks in the kitchen or dining area.
 Please do not eat or drink in the Family Room or the children’s play area.
 Food can be taken into the conference room or outside to the tables in the court yard, if the dining room is full.

 - Meal groups must wash/dry all dishes used in preparing the food.
 There is dish soap underneath the sink.
-Dishes may be placed in the dishwasher is space is available.
+Dishes may be placed in the dishwasher if space is available.

 - Place all garbage in trash receptacles (4) that are located in the kitchen/dining area.
 We appreciate it if groups will dispose of trash in the dumpster before leaving.
 Please ask staff/volunteer for garbage bags.